BrainB0ne/astro-micro/src/content/blog/008-internet-explorer-10-has-stopped-working-in-windows-8/index.md

 Well, I am not using Internet Explorer anyway for daily use, I am a die-hard Google Chrome user and thus I am using Chrome on Windows 8 which works as it should.
 I disabled Internet Explorer 10 on my system by un-checking the checkbox at the Add/Remove Windows Features dialog.

 I still want to know what is causing this mess, and get it to work.
-If anyone knows more about this crash or has a solution (besides re-installing Windows 8 of course) let me know in the comments below :)
+If anyone knows more about this crash or has a solution (besides re-installing Windows 8 of course) let me know in the comments below. 😀

 Update